ericscharff/smallworld.js/doc/NOTES.md

 manipulate it.
 This is optional because the compiler and interpreter can work without requiring an arbitrary native object type.

-A description of how the core objects could be contructed using JavaScript is presented in [object_nternals.js](object_internals.js).
+A description of how the core objects could be constructed using JavaScript is presented in [object_nternals.js](object_internals.js).

 ## The Object File Format